top of page

 The ephemeral snowflake proves a challenge for photographers and scientists alike.

-Snowflakes are more accurately termed snow crystals.
-They are formed from water vapor that condenses directly into ice inside of clouds.
-They take shape as water vapor molecules from cloud droplets condense and freeze on the surface of a seed crystal, and patterns emerge as these crystals grow.
+Snowflakes form from water vapor that condenses directly into ice inside of clouds.
+They take shape as water vapor molecules from cloud droplets condense and freeze on the surface of a seed crystal, causing patterns to emerge as the crystals grow.
 The seed crystal itself forms on a tiny particle, like a speck of dust in the air, which serves as a base for ice growth.

-Atoms and molecules can hook up in different ways and, in the case of water, they like to hook up into a hexagonal lattice, which gives the crystal its sixfold symmetry.
+Atoms and molecules can hook up in different ways and, in the case of water, they often assemble into a hexagonal lattice, which gives the crystal its sixfold symmetry.

 For more beautiful photographs by Alexei Kljatov, click the crystal!